Do you want to translate your WordPress site into multiple languages?

 Language switcher allows your website visitors to select a language when they visit your website.
 It usually displays the flag of each country to indicate languages available on your site.

-TranslatePress allows you to add language switcher by using a shortcode, as a navigation menu item, or as a floating banner.
+TranslatePress allows you to add a language switcher by using a shortcode, as a navigation menu item, or as a floating banner.
 The language switcher can be displayed as flags, language names, or both.

 Adding language switcher in WordPress using shortcode